mantey-github/KudosBuddy/README.md

 ### Usage

 #### Sharing Kudos
-To share a kudos with a team member, send a message to the Slack channel where the app is installed:
+To share a kudos with a team member, send a message to the Slack channel where KudosBuddy is installed:
    ```bash
    Kudos to @team_member_name your_message_here
    ```